MokyNZZ/RoR2-Save-Editor/readme.md

 # To Do
 - Check that the profile has rebirth unlocked
 - Let the user use the backups without having to go into file explorer
+- Convert item names to IDs for rebirth item
+- Fix capitalisation automatically for the user

 # Done